Old Manor Hospital, Salisbury: Founding and early history

 By 1837 there were 100 inmates, of whom 60 were paupers, paid for by local government funds.
-Following the passing of the Criminal Lunatics Act in 1800, initiated by the attempted assassination of King George III, an increasing number of patients were being sent from criminal courts to be detained "until his Majesty's pleasure be known" in Bethlem Hospital and a few to Fisherton House.
+Following the passing of the Criminal Lunatics Act 1800, initiated by the attempted assassination of King George III, an increasing number of patients were being sent from criminal courts to be detained "until his Majesty's pleasure be known" in Bethlem Hospital and a few to Fisherton House.
 Over the next decade the asylum did not expand, and still had 100 licensed places in 1847.
 In 1848 the proprietors agreed to build special wards to take the less dangerous criminal lunatics that were scattered in asylums around the country; Bethlem hospital would take the more dangerous patients.
 The fifth annual report by the Lunacy Commissioners found that the numbers of criminal lunatics had increased and the relief provided by Fisherton House was inadequate.
 Lord Shaftesbury called for the construction of a special asylum to house all criminal lunatics, to no avail.
 In 1850 the Commissioners' Report noted that Fisherton House was one of three provincial licensed houses that were "defective".
 The poor conditions were due to overcrowding caused by the transfer of "harmless criminal lunatics" from Bethlem Hospital when it became overcrowded.
-The poor conditions were tolerated because paupers were expected to be transferred to the newly commissioned county asylums, promoted by the Lunacy Act of 1845.
+The poor conditions were tolerated because paupers were expected to be transferred to the newly commissioned county asylums, promoted by the Lunacy Act 1845.
 In 1853 it is recorded that Fisherton House had 214 patients, cared for by 26 attendants, and was accepting pauper admissions from boroughs well beyond Wiltshire.

-Dr Corbin Finch (snr), the medical superintendent, was a city alderman (1842–56), and Mayor of Salisbury in 1842, and had proposed the building of St Paul's Church in Salisbury as well as being a senior physician at Salisbury Infirmary.
+Dr Corbin Finch (snr), the medical superintendent, was a city alderman (1842–1856), and Mayor of Salisbury in 1842, and had proposed the building of St Paul's Church in Salisbury as well as being a senior physician at Salisbury Infirmary.
 He died in 1867 in Salisbury.
 He was succeeded by his son, Dr William Corbin Finch (jnr).
 In 1862 the Corbin Finch family were joined in business by Dr John Alfred Lush, a local family doctor who had married the sister of William Corbin Finch (jnr) in 1853.
 He set up a private practice in Salisbury and later joined the management staff of Fisherton House.
-He went on to be Liberal MP for Salisbury (1868–80) and President of the Medico-Psychological Association.
+He went on to be Liberal MP for Salisbury (1868–1880) and President of the Medico-Psychological Association.

 The Glasgow Herald printed in 1864 part of an article from The Cornhill Magazine that describes some aspects of Fisherton Asylum life.
 The article describes encounters with inmates, medical staff and an inmates' social ball and gives a generally favourable impression.